JamesPBurke/TwitterDeAuth/README.md

 ### Prerequisites

 You must have Python 3 installed.
+You must have Python 3 installed.
 You must have the pyautogui package installed.
 A good reference for how to do that is in one of the chapters of [Automate the Boring Stuff, Chapter 18](https://automatetheboringstuff.com/chapter18/).

 For this to work, I recommend turning off any scaling settings you have on your machine, like the "Scale and Layout" settings that are on Windows 10.

 Also, you might want to limit your resolution to 1920 x 1080, since the larger the desktop, the slower this script runs (because of image processing).